chalmersplasmatheory/DREAM/doc/sphinx/source/frontend/api/Settings/eqsys/distribution.rst

    schemes, for all others it defaults to ``LINEAR``.
-   ``UPWIND`` requires a non-linear solver as the jacobian does not match the function vector, and it will sometimes take many iterations to converge, but each iteration can be faster due to fewer non-zero elements in the matrix.
+   ``UPWIND`` requires a non-linear solver as the jacobian does not match the function vector, and it will sometimes take many iterations to converge, but each iteration is faster due to fewer non-zero elements in the matrix.

 Example